tech-acs/crvs-smart-ig/input/pagecontent/smart_cr_card.md

 }
 ```

-In the response, an optional repeating `resourceLink` parameter can capture the link between any number of hosted FHIR resources and their derived representations within the verifiable credential's `.credentialSubject.fhirBundle`, allowing the CR Wallet to explicitly understand these correspondences between `bundledResource` and `hostedResource`, without baking details about the hosted endpoint into the signed credential.
+In the response, an optional repeating `resourceLink` parameter can capture the link between any number of hosted ACSA STD resources and their derived representations within the verifiable credential's `.credentialSubject.fhirBundle`, allowing the CR Wallet to explicitly understand these correspondences between `bundledResource` and `hostedResource`, without baking details about the hosted endpoint into the signed credential.
 The optional `vcIndex` value on a `resourceLink` can be used when a response contains more than one VC, to indicate which VC this resource link applies to.
 The `vcIndex` is a zero-based index of a `verifiableCredential` entry within the top-level `parameter` array.

 ```json
 {